AmpereComputingAI/ampere_model_library/natural_language_processing/summarization/huggingface/README.md

 To get detailed information on the script's recognized arguments run it with -h flag for help.

-The precision (with a flag "-p") as well as framework (with a flag "--framework") have to be specified.
+Framework (with a flag "--framework") has to be specified.
 Please note that the default batch size is 1 and if not specified otherwise the script will run for 1 minute.

 Example command for PyTorch:

 ```
-python3 run.py -m sshleifer/distilbart-cnn-6-6 -p fp32 --framework pytorch
+python3 run.py -m sshleifer/distilbart-cnn-6-6 --framework pytorch
 ```